-The child at the top is pretending to be a steamroller by pushing a 24 kg, 0.60 m radius cylindrical object around his backyard.
-The boy pushes horizontally with a force of 70 N. The coefficient of friction between the cyclinder and the ground is (0.5, 0.4).
+The child at right is pretending to be a steamroller by pushing a 24 kg, 0.60 m radius cylindrical object around his backyard.
+The boy pushes horizontally with a force of 70 N. The coefficient of friction between the cylinder and the ground is (0.5, 0.4).

-Let's draw a free-body diagram and write Newton's second law in the x-, y-, and Q-directions.
+Let's draw a free-body diagram and write Newton's second law in the x-, y-, and $\theta$ -directions.